 Did you know that breast cancer is the most commonly diagnosed cancer among American women?
 In 2019, it's estimated that it will make up roughly 30% of newly diagnosed cancers in women.
-In the United States, about 1 in 8 women will develop invasive breast cancer in her lifetime.
+In the United States, about one in eight women will develop invasive breast cancer in her lifetime.

-In 2019, roughly 270,000 women will be diagnosed with invasive breast cancer.
-In 2019, approximately 42,000 women will die of breast cancer.
+In 2019, roughly 270,000 women will be diagnosed with invasive breast cancer, and approximately 42,000 women will die of breast cancer.
 This makes breast cancer the second leading cause of cancer deaths in women behind lung cancer.

 On the bright side, there are also more than 3.1 million breast cancer survivors in the United States.
 Since about 85% of breast cancers are sporadic and occur in women with no family history, it’s even more essential to know the answers to major questions related to risk, diagnosis, and treatment.

-- Gender —being a woman is the #1 risk factor.
+Gender — Being a woman is the primary risk factor for breast cancer.
 Male breast cancers account for less than 1 percent.

-- Age —the older we are, the more likely we are to develop a breast cancer.
+Age — The older we are, the more likely we are to develop breast cancer.

-- Race —breast cancer is more common in Caucasian women, but mortality is higher in African-American women due to increased prevalence of higher risk breast cancers.
+Race — Breast cancer is more common in Caucasian women, but mortality is higher in African-American women due to the increased prevalence of higher risk breast cancers.

-- Family history or genetic predisposition —having one first-degree relative (mother, sister, daughter) with breast cancer approximately doubles a woman’s risk.
-Have 2 first degree relatives increases her risk by 3-fold, even without a genetic mutation.
-About 5-10 percent of breast cancers are thought to be hereditary and due to a genetic mutation, which can increase risk as much as 50-80 percent.
+Family history or genetic predisposition — Having one first-degree relative (mother, sister, daughter) with breast cancer approximately doubles a woman’s risk.
+Having two first degree relatives increases her risk by 3-fold even without a genetic mutation.
+About 5% to 10% of breast cancers are thought to be hereditary and due to a genetic mutation, which can increase risk as much as 50-80%.

-What are some risk factors that we can control?
+What are breast cancer risk factors that we can control?

-- Increased alcohol consumption increases your risk.
-Women who consume 2-5 drinks daily compared to non-drinkers have about 1.5 times the risk.
+Increased alcohol consumption increases your risk.
+Women who consume between 2-5 drinks daily compared to non-drinkers have about 1.5 times the risk.

-- Physical activity lowers the risk.
-As little as 1.25-2.5 hours per week reduces relative risk by 18 percent.
+Physical activity lowers the risk.
+As little as 1.25 to 2.5 hours per week reduces relative risk by 18%.

 What happens if I am diagnosed with breast cancer?

-- Educate yourself.
-Patients who have educated themselves about their diagnosis are prepared for the next steps.
+Educate yourself.
+Patients who have educated themselves about their diagnoses are prepared for the next steps.
 Do not be afraid to ask your surgeon for additional resources.
 There are some really great online resources that can be very helpful.

-- Develop a support system.
-The next several months will be a roller-coaster ride, emotionally, mentally, and physically for some patients.
+Develop a support system.
+The next several months will be an emotional, mental, and physical rollercoaster ride for some patients.
 Surround yourself with people who support and love you.
-Family and friends want to help and asking for tangible things helps everyone - let them bring you a meal, give you a ride, help with child care, or run an errand for you.
+Family and friends will want to help and so asking them for tangible things helps everyone.
+Let them bring you a meal, give you a ride, help with child care, or run an errand for you.

 Early detection can save your life.
 Find information on cancer screenings and learn more about which screenings you may need.